- Page Count: 380

 Challenge a tempest.
 Survive it.
 And you become its master.

 Roar/Rora/Aurora is a bookish princess who’s been sheltered by her mother so nobody can find out she’s powerless.
 She’s supposed to be a Stormling (someone who can capture the hearts of storms), so she needs to marry one to protect her kingdom.
 At the start of the story she’s betrothed to Cassius, a Darkling-type Prince who’s trying to plot his own plots around his evil father’s plotting plots.
-That whole part of the story was super obvious from the beginning, so I wouldn’t go as far as to call the end of the book a “plot twist.”
-But I’m still excited to see how everything there will play out in the sequel!
+That whole part of the story was obvious from the beginning, so I wouldn’t go as far as to call the end of the book a “plot twist.”
+But I’m still just as interested to see how everything there will play out in the sequel!

 Anyways, Roar decides to create her own future and runs off with a group of stormhunters who can do magic even though they aren’t royals who were born with it.
-More instalove ensues and then she finds out she might actually not be as powerless as she thought…
+Some instalove ensues and then she finds out she might actually not be as powerless as she thought…

 I also thought the multiple POVs brought a lot to the story.
-Roar was a fine character, but was a bit hard to pin down since she’s still struggling to figure out who she is and claim her place in the world.
+Roar was a likable character, but a bit hard to pin down since she’s still struggling to figure out who she is and claim her place in the world.
 She’s super shy, brave, bold, skittish, meek, ferocious, confident, and afraid all at the same time.
 And that’s understandable, but also kind of gave me whiplash.
 So I don’t have any actual opinion on her yet after the first book because she’s definitely still growing.

-All of the manipulating, manhandling guys and their manly possessive instincts got annoying really fast… and the instalove romance with Locke pretty much just made me cringe.
+But all of the manipulating, manhandling guys and their manly possessive instincts got annoying really fast… and the instalove romance with Locke pretty much just made me cringe.
 But I LOVED Cassius.
 So much.
-His character walked a fine line between being ridiculous/problematic or the greatest part of the book, but I rolled with everything and liked him a lot.
+His character walked a fine line between being ridiculously problematic or the greatest part of the book, but I rolled with everything and liked him a lot.
 He reminded me of Magnus Damora in a way with how they’re both torn between doing good or serving their crown/evil father.
 I will be thrilled if the next book drops the bland Locke and gets more of a focus on Cassius!
 (He also has total Darkling potential btw if that’s what you look for in a story).

 Thank you to the publisher for sending me an ARC and finished copy.